trag1c/oddsprout/README.md

 # oddsprout

 Oddsprout is a configurable CLI tool and a Python library for generating random JSONs with no schemas involved.
-I made it because I needed to generate some JSONs but all solutions I found online involved generating data based on templates.
+I developed this tool out of necessity to test a JSON parser but all solutions I found online involved generating data based on templates.

 See the [documentation] for usage.